jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Chapter 8—Legacies Never Die

-Homo sapiens are not the only human species.
+The most common definition of a species, is the ability for two creatures to interbreed and have fertile kids.
+That means, we are not the only human species.
 There are over a dozen of others.
-Homo erectus, homo floresiensis, denisovan, neanderthal are but a few of them.
-The most common definition of a species, is the ability to interbreed have fertile kids, and homo sapiens has DNA from several of these groups still in us today.
-Many caucasians have neanderthal blood, many polynesians denisovan.
-Not enough to make a difference, but enough to showcase our history is more natural than we might assume.
+Homo erectus, denisovan, neanderthal, and us homo sapiens, are but a few from the list.

+The earliest record of Homo is the 2.8 million-year-old specimen from Ethiopia.
+As we evolved into different groups, we still through migration interactions, still interacting.
+Different humans interbreed to various degrees.
+We homo sapiens have DNA from several still in us today, especially neanderthal and denisovan.
+Not enough to make a difference, but enough for DNA researches to track and showcase our history.

-Meaning, the selection process that brought about modern human genes was every bit as natural as it was for any other species.
+The selection process that brought about modern human genes was every bit as natural as it was for any other species.
+And this means we carry a legacy of the survivors of biological natural selection in our genes.

+Homo sapiens formed in Africa about 300,000 years ago.
+For hundreds of thousands of years our genes lived nomadic hunter-gatherer groups in Africa, surviving through collaborative hunting and gathering.
+They moved across savannas and woodland areas, using sophisticated stone tools and developing complex social structures.
+These early humans lived in family units of 20-50 individuals, hunting game, collecting wild plants, and creating basic tools and art.
+Their adaptability and emerging cognitive skills allowed them to navigate challenging environments, setting the stage for future human migration and survival.

+I often wondered how my speech impediment would done in earlier times.
+At least in nomadic times, I think it could have been an advantage.
+Tracking game, avoiding predators, evading competitors, it might help to be naturally quiet.
+Of course I don't know this, but I only mean to illustrate a point that the many different personalities, body types, mental abilities, and other characteristics in humans, has genetic roots in people sitting by a fire thousands of years ago.

+We can't shake this heritage.
+Despite any negativity we have over body image or whatever, these genes spread round the world.

+Homo sapiens emerged in Africa at least 300,000 years ago.
+H. sapiens migrated out of the continent, gradually replacing or interbreeding with local populations of archaic humans.
+Humans began exhibiting behavioral modernity about 160,000–70,000 years ago, and possibly earlier.

+The "out of Africa" migration took place in at least two waves, the first around 130,000 to 100,000 years ago, the second around 70,000 to 50,000 years ago.
+H. sapiens proceeded to colonize all the continents and larger islands, arriving in Eurasia 125,000 years ago, Australia around 65,000 years ago, the Americas around 15,000 years ago, and remote islands such as Hawaii, Easter Island, Madagascar, and New Zealand in the years 300 to 1280.

+Humans are sexually dimorphic: generally, males have greater body strength and females have a higher body fat percentage.
+Females are capable of pregnancy.
+Childbirth is dangerous, with a high risk of complications and death.
+Often, both the mother and the father provide care for their children, who are helpless at birth.

+Until about 12,000 years ago, all humans lived as hunter-gatherers.
+The Neolithic Revolution (the invention of agriculture) first took place in Southwest Asia and spread through large parts of the Eurasian continent over the following millennia.
+It also occurred independently in Mesoamerica (about 6,000 years ago), China, Papua New Guinea, and the Sahel and West Savanna regions of Africa.

+The formation of permanent human settlements, the domestication of animals and the use of metal tools was followed by permanent food surplus, for the first time in history.
+Agriculture and sedentary lifestyle led to the emergence of early civilizations.

 As the Barrier says, there is literally no way for us to change our genes.
 This is important because our genes evolved in a time quite different from our own.
 That means each person has a legacy of genetics that is near being as foreign as a fish out of water.
 Some paleo-anthropologists describe it as humans are not evolved for modern life.